 Certain work responsibilities or activities of daily living can require many of us to execute repeated movements of the hands, wrists, elbows, shoulders, neck, and back.
 When we repeatedly ask our bodies to achieve certain tasks, the result can often be painful.

-Chiropractic Care and repetitive movement injuries are a good pair, as chiropractic adjustment and manipulation often get to the source of the problem, with amazing outcomes.
+Repetitive motion disorders and chiropractic care injuries and chiropractic care are a good pair, as chiropractic adjustment and manipulation often get to the source of the problem, with amazing outcomes.

 Common Symptoms Of RMD